janko/rodauth-rails/README.md

 One common concern for people coming from other Rails authentication frameworks is the fact that Rodauth uses [Sequel] for database interaction instead of Active Record.
-Sequel has powerful APIs for building advanced queries, supporting complex SQL expressions, database-agnostic date arithmetic, SQL function calls and more, all without having to drop down to raw SQL.

 For Rails apps using Active Record, rodauth-rails configures Sequel to [reuse Active Record's database connection][sequel-activerecord_connection].
 This makes it run smoothly alongside Active Record, even allowing calling Active Record code from within Rodauth configuration.
 So, for all intents and